I tried making miso balls using dried vegetables

 As the seasons change, the number of chilly days is increasing.

-At times like these, having a cup of warm miso soup for breakfast or lunch not only gives you a sense of relief, but also fills you up.
+On such days, a warm bowl of miso soup for breakfast or lunch not only offers a moment of comfort but also fills you up.

-If you keep miso balls on hand whenever you have time, you can enjoy delicious miso soup just by pouring hot water over them.
+If you prepare miso balls in advance when you have time, you can enjoy delicious miso soup simply by adding hot water.

-And dried vegetables are a great ingredient to use!!
+And dried vegetables are a fantastic ingredient to use!

-- Dried foods (dried wakame seaweed, green laver, dried tofu)
+- Dried ingredients (dried wakame, aonori, dried tofu)

-- Dried vegetables (as many as you like)
+- Dried vegetables (as much as you like)

-Click here to find out more about dried vegetables
+Click here if you want to know more about recommended dried vegetables

-- Mix the miso with bonito flakes and powdered soup stock, then divide into 13-16g portions and roll into balls.
+- Mix bonito flakes or dashi powder into the miso, then divide into 13-16g portions and roll into balls.

-- Before the miso dries, mix in your favorite ingredients.
+- Before the miso dries out, mix in your favorite ingredients.
 (It's also cute to decorate the outside so you can see what's inside.)

 - Store in an airtight container.
-You can refrigerate for up to a week or freeze for up to a month.
+They can be stored in the refrigerator for about 1 week or in the freezer for about 1 month.

-When it's time to eat, just put the miso ball into the bowl, pour in hot water and it's done!
+Then, when you're ready to eat, simply place a miso ball in a bowl, pour hot water over it, and it's done!

 -